Bryce Cartwright: Family's alternative health views

-Cartwright and his wife Shanelle reportedly suffer from "allergies and auto-immune disorders", and "don't trust hospitals".
+Cartwright and his now ex-wife Shanelle reportedly suffer from "allergies and auto-immune disorders", and "don't trust hospitals".

 Both have made statements publicly which led to the media referring to them as 'anti-vaxxers', but Cartwright rejects this term, saying he is "pro-choice, pro-informed consent and pro-medical freedom".
 On immunisation they have been influenced by a discredited book written by American homoeopath Suzanne Humphries.
 His wife believes that the COVID-19 pandemic is a "scam" and in the conspiracy theory that the flu shot increases its likelihood by 36%.
-Cartwright initially took some time to come around to his wife's belief that vaccines are harmful, despite the overwhelming scientific evidence contradicting this, and has now become a prominent critic of vaccines.
-Cartwright's wife has questioned the manliness of NRL players who have not supported his position on vaccines.
+Cartwright initially took some time to come around to his ex-wife's belief that vaccines are harmful, despite the overwhelming scientific evidence contradicting this, and has now become a prominent critic of vaccines.
+Cartwright's ex-wife has questioned the manliness of NRL players who have not supported his position on vaccines.

-In relation to their children and immunisation Cartwright's wife has stated, "They can go to school [so far] ... if the law changes, I'll home-school before I vaccinate".
+In relation to their children and immunisation Cartwright's wife has stated, "They can go to ex-school [so far] ... if the law changes, I'll home-school before I vaccinate".
 She has also said she will encourage her newborn go to the toilet in the garden rather than use nappies.

-Sports commentator Erin Molan condemned Cartwright's wife for publicly making an "incredibly dangerous" comparison between anti-vaxxers and Holocaust victims.
+Sports commentator Erin Molan condemned Cartwright's ex-wife for publicly making an "incredibly dangerous" comparison between anti-vaxxers and Holocaust victims.
 The AMA President has warned against, and Gold Coast GPs have criticised the anti-vaccination messages spread by the Cartwright's saying they "don't have the right to put the rest of the public at risk either through their opinions or actions."
 Ex-celebrities Koby Abberton, Isabel Lucas and Pete Evans rallied behind Cartwright in support of his anti-vaccination stance.